 The BSA also conducts annual studies of piracy in countries around the world (download PDF).

-The latest version of the OpenOffice suite, Version 3.0, is in its second beta version but is expected to be released in final Version 3.0 form by early fall, Suarez-Potts said, noting that so far, the beta version is generating about 2 million downloads each week.
+The latest version of the OpenOffice suite, Version 3.0, is currently in its second beta version but is expected to be released in final Version 3.0 form by early fall, Suarez-Potts said, noting that so far, the beta version is generating about 2 million downloads each week.